 “The choice of Google Cloud as technological partner fits into the activities set out in Acea’s 2019-2022 Industrial Plan in which the firm set aside 500 million euros for investments in innovation.
-In this way the firm is significantly speeding up and strengthening its trajectory, alongside an international technology and digital development leader”, says Stefano Antonio Donnarumma, Acea’s AD.
-(From October 17 2019 press release)
+In this way the firm is significantly speeding up and strengthening its trajectory, alongside an international technology and digital development leader”, says Stefano Antonio Donnarumma* (from October 17 2019 press release).

 With this partnership Acea’s intention is to develop solutions capable of speeding up, extending and strengthening its innovation and digitalization trajectory, making it one of the most dynamic players in the technological acceleration panorama.
 It is an innovation process which has recently sped up in Acea in the last three years.

 An application map, or application system, is an indispensable tool for firms enabling the various managerial and operational sectors and spheres of the firm to be integrated.

 The first step was interpreting and promoting the firm’s IT patrimony of available data in order to think about implementing technological tools and components enabling flexible, smart working.